yantis/docker-virtualgl/README.md

 I have included a [demo script](https://github.com/yantis/docker-virtualgl/blob/master/tools/aws-virtualgl.sh) that will startup an Amazon EC2 Instance, install docker, run the container and then connect to your docker container and run glxspheres64 doing all the rendering on the AWS GPU and outputing it on your local display.

+[Here](https://github.com/yantis/docker-virtualgl/blob/master/tools/remote-virtualgl.sh) is another demo script that launches a shell for another machine (ie: on your local network.
+To use that video card instead of your own for whatever application you are using).

+# Docker Images Structure

+ ├─yantis/archlinux-tiny
+   ├─yantis/archlinux-small
+      ├─yantis/archlinux-small-ssh-hpn
+         ├─yantis/ssh-hpn-x
+            ├─yantis/dynamic-video
+               ├─yantis/virtualgl

 # Usage (Server)